Tuesday, December 17, 2024

 These breeds are not for the average Joe owner.
 If you really want to be a guardian (owner) of such a breed, do your homework, and make sure you can meet all their needs, always.
 Most of all adopt one from a reputable organization and please don’t support breeders.
 There are many breed-specific organizations.

 I can’t begin to explain my and others’ frustration toward breeders and I wish breeders would grasp the effect of the overpopulation crisis.
 The fact that they continue to exploit animals for money and or status shows they don’t really care about the rest.
 If you can do the maths, around 2800 healthy animals have to be put down every day in SA because there are just not enough homes, never mind good homes.
-Even if you get a good home for the animal you sell, but I doubt you know what a good home is, it means others are still losing their lives because of you.
+Even if you get a good home for the animal you sell, I doubt you know what a good home is, it means others are still losing their lives because of you.

 You are breeding them faster than we can rescue them.
 Some breeders do sterilization contracts, but it is certainly not because they care about the crisis, but rather their bloodline.
 Most of them don’t do home checks and even if they do, none of them volunteer in animal welfare and know what we look for.
 It is not just about a good home, but the right placement for that animal.